 Now that I have come full circle and returned, cognizant of the road I have traveled and the one before me that I am still to follow, I am assured and thankful that virtue will lead the way.

 (Written in June 2000 during a trip back to Joplin and the farm in Lamar where I was a small child.
-I lived there from 1952 through the sixth grade, the summer of 1964.)
+I lived there from 1952 through the fourth grade, the summer of 1962.)

 That if kindness and justice are only shells to pursue selfish motives, then putting an end to arrogant kindness and treacherous justice will enable people to unite on their own.